Online Social Networks: Threats and Solutions: Threats

-\paragraph{Risky Behaviors.} In accordance with the European study mentioned above, Wolak et al.~\cite{wolak} maintain that risky online behaviors and specific populations who are more exposed to them can be identified.
-Potential risky behaviors may include direct online communication with strangers, use of chat rooms for interactions with strangers, sexually explicit talk with strangers, giving private information and photos to strangers, etc. It should be noted that while each of the above-mentioned behaviors alone poses a risk, the combination of a few of these behaviors can justifiably cause enormous anxiety regarding a child's safety.
-An additional finding of the Wolak et al. study is that there is a well-established link between online and offline behaviors.
-Researchers contend that victims of Internet abuse are very often vulnerable children, such as youths with a history of physical or sexual abuse or those who suffer from depression or social interaction problems.
-All children living with these kinds of issues are at a higher risk of sexual abuse on the Internet or through online initiated encounters.
+\paragraph{Risky Behaviors.} Potential risky behaviors \s{of children} may include direct online communication with strangers, use of chat rooms for interactions with strangers, sexually explicit talk with strangers, {and} giving private information and photos to strangers.
+It should be noted that while each of the above-mentioned behaviors alone poses a risk, the combination of a few of these behaviors can justifiably cause enormous anxiety regarding a child's safety. \s{Wolak et al.~\cite{wolak} maintain that risky online behaviors and specific populations who are more exposed to them can be identified.} \s{Additionally,} there is a well-established link between online and offline behaviors.
+Researchers contend that victims of Internet abuse are very often vulnerable children, such as youths with a history of physical or sexual abuse or those who suffer from depression or social interaction problems\s{~\cite{wolak}}.
+All children living with these kinds of issues are at a higher risk of sexual abuse on the Internet or through \s{online-initiated} encounters\s{~\cite{wolak}}.